Training | Counseling Center

 - Develop values related to engaging in the ethical practice of psychology and improving ethical acumen.

-- Engage in professional development related to working in a college counseling center and as part of a treatment team by:
+- Engage in professional development related to working in a college counseling center and as part of a treatment team.

-These learning objectives will be met through clinical experiences (e.g., provision of individual therapy, outreach activities, potential group therapy, case management), individual supervision, professional development seminars, affinity-based group processes, small group supervision, all staff case consultation, case presentations, introspection, autonomous dedication to professional identity development, and through the trainee’s own interactions with staff and peers.
-The SCC has a strong commitment to training new professionals and seek to cocreate this experience with you by honoring the wisdom derived from your embodied, cultural, and ancestral ways of knowing and being.
+These learning objectives will be met through clinical experiences (e.g., provision of individual therapy, outreach activities, potential group therapy, case management), individual supervision, professional development seminars, small group supervision, all staff case consultation, case presentations, introspection, autonomous dedication to professional identity development, and through the trainee’s own interactions with staff and peers.
+The SCC has a strong commitment to training new professionals and seeks to co-create this experience with you by honoring the wisdom derived from your embodied, cultural, and ancestral ways of knowing and being.